hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 	Return a + b;
 }
 ```
 The variables are declared outside of the function and available in the global scope.
-Howeverm variables have a pretty short lifespan.
-They’re creatred when a function is invoked and deleted when the function finishes running.
+However, variables have a pretty short lifespan.
+They’re created when a function is invoked and deleted when the function finishes running.
 Consider the few following code examples.

 ```
 Var num = 4;